necauqua/chiseled-me/README.markdown

 The jars will be in build/libs folder.

 ## Contribution
-I'll accept pull requests if they fix small and obvious bugs or something like that.
+I'll accept pull requests if they fix small and obvious bugs, add localization or something like that.

-If you want to suggest an idea - just create an issue about it.
+If you want to suggest a big idea - just create an issue about it or contact me in any other way.

-## License
-This project is licensed under Apache License v2.0 as it says in every source file.
-About it you can read *by just googling*.
-Kappa :D